saarasat/workoutapp/README.md

 #### Creating settings

-First up, it is the best to add the settings.
+First up, it is the best to add the settings by tapping the "Profile"-tab.
 That way each workout can have calories added to them.

 <b>1.
 First settings:</b>
 - Date: current day by default.
 Can be changed.
 - Height: in cm
 - Weight: in kg

 All three data points are required.

 <img src="/Documentation/images/ProfilePage.png" width="216" height="384" />

 <b>2.
 Weight graph:</b>
-- After inserting the weight of two days, the graph displays weight per day.
+- After inserting the weight of two separate days, the graph displays weight per day.
-- Data for each can be changed by inserting a new weight for that day
+- Data for each day, can be changed by inserting a new weight for that day in the form displayed

 <img src="/Documentation/images/ProfileGraph.png" width="216" height="384" />